What is an Angel?

 Psalms 148:2-5: “Praise ye Him, all His angels: praise ye Him, all His hosts…”

 Colossians 1:16: “…for He spoke and they were made.
 He commanded and they were created …”.

 It’s believed that the Jewish understanding of Angels partly came from the Egyptians.
 The later Christians then took their understanding from Judaism.

 Christians typically saw the Angel as a messenger from God.

 By the late 400s, it was agreed that angels fell into different categories, each with their own missions and tasks.

 From the years 300 to 500 AD, Angels took on the look and characteristics that we recognise today but there was disagreement about the nature of them.
-Some believed that they had physical bodies like humans, others said that they were totally spiritual.
+Some people believed that they had physical bodies like humans while others said that they were totally spiritual.

-Some theologians put forward that Angels were not divine but beneath the Trinity of Father, Son and Holy Ghost.
+Some theologians suggested that Angels were not divine because they ranked under the Trinity of Father, Son and Holy Ghost.